How to Get Started Now

 - Understanding of customer needs today and in the future through workshops, focus groups and data analysis

-- Clear definition of initial target market for new digital offerings
+- Clear definition of the initial target market for new digital offerings

 - Dedicated (autonomous) team focused on design, prototype, and product development as well as user adoption